 PHC was famously set as a global priority in the 1978 Alma-Ata Declaration.
 More recently, the 2018 Astana Declaration on PHC made a similar call for universal coverage of basic health care across the life cycle, as well as essential public health functions, The process by which community benefit organizations and individuals build a long term relationship with collective vision for the benefit of the, and a multisectoral approach to health.
 Yet in most low-income and middle-income countries (LMICs), PHC is not delivering on the promises of these declarations.
 In many places across the globe, PHC does not meet the needs of the people—including both users and providers—who should be at its centre.
 Public funding for PHC is insufficient, The ease in reaching health services or health facilities in terms of location, time, and ease of approach. to PHC services remains inequitable, and patients often have to pay out of pocket to use them.
 A vicious cycle has undermined PHC: underfunded services are unreliable, of poor quality, and not accountable to users.
 Therefore, many people bypass primary health-care facilities to seek out higher-level specialist care.
 This action deprives PHC of funding, and the lack of resources further exacerbates the problems that have driven patients elsewhere.

-In this report, the Lancet Global Health Commission on The resources required to deliver public health functions to populations, the impact of those resources on the health of those populations,2 and the impact on the public health sys PHC argues that all countries need to both invest more and invest better in PHC by designing their health financing arrangements—mobilising additional pooled public funding, allocating and protecting sufficient funds for PHC, and incentivising providers to maintain the health of the populations they serve—in ways that place people at the centre and by addressing inequities first.
+In this report, the Lancet Global Health Commission on The resources required to deliver public health functions to populations, the impact of those resources on the health of those populations, and PHC argues that all countries need to both invest more and invest better in PHC by designing their health financing arrangements—mobilising additional pooled public funding, allocating and protecting sufficient funds for PHC, and incentivising providers to maintain the health of the populations they serve—in ways that place people at the centre and by addressing inequities first.